 No one has been able to demonstrate scientifically that omega-3 fatty acid supplements help ADHD.
-Every scientific study to date has shown that giving fatty acid supplements to ADHD kids does not improve their symptoms.
+Every scientific study to date has shown that giving fatty acid supplements to ADHDers does not improve their symptoms.
 The supplement only elevates DHA in the blood to normal levels.

 Increased DHA blood levels may have no bearing on DHA levels in the brain.
 Scientists don't even know whether ADHD brain levels of DHA are normal or not, because there's no safe way to measure it.
 In fact, the ADHD brain may not even be able to use ingested DHA; some scientists suggest that the normal brain makes its own DHA, but this theory isn't proven either.

-Children diagnosed with ADHD may be too old to benefit from dietary supplements of omega-3.
-Our brains do most of their growing before age two, and adding supplements after that age may be of little use for children who have ADHD.
+Children or adults diagnosed with ADHD may be too old to benefit from dietary supplements of omega-3.
+Our brains do most of their growing before age two, and adding supplements after that age may be of little use for anyone who has ADHD.
 By the time ADHD usually is diagnosed, structurally "the damage may already be done," says one leading researcher who declined to be named in this article.

 One brain disorder that fatty acid supplements do seem to help is manic depressive illness, also known as bipolar disorder.
 A preliminary study published recently in the Archives of General Psychiatry found that omega-3 fatty acids improved bipolar symptoms markedly.